Estimated reading time: 9 minutes

 While looking in the refrigerator, I noticed we had celery that desperately needed use.

-Although I don’t mind eating raw celery with some cream cheese or a creamy dip, our celery wasn’t in that phase.
+Although I don’t mind eating raw celery with cream cheese or a creamy dip, our celery wasn’t in that phase.

 I’ve added celery to a roast dinner or into the crock pot to add flavour to my creations, but never have I mustered up a celery soup recipe before.